Corsica: Climate

-Under the Köppen climate classification scheme, coastal regions are characterized by a hot-summer Mediterranean climate (Csa).
+According to the Köppen climate classification scheme, coastal regions are characterized by a hot-summer Mediterranean climate (Csa).
 Further inland, a warm-summer Mediterranean climate (Csb) is more common.
-At the highest elevation locations, small areas with a subarctic climate (Dsc, Dfc) and the rare cold-summer Mediterranean climate (Csc) can be found.
+At the highest elevation locations, small areas with a subarctic climate (Dsc, Dfc) and the rare Mediterranean climate can be found.

-The station of Sari-Solenzara records the highest year-round temperatures of Metropolitan France with an annual average of 16.41 °C over the 1981–2010 period.
-Sunshine hours are not available for same period but this was 2715 h for 2008–2016.
+The station of Sari-Solenzara records the highest year-round temperatures in Metropolitan France, with an annual average of 16.41 °C over the 1981–2010 period.
+The average amount of sunshine received annually was 2,715 hours in the period 2008–2016.

 Ecology

 Zones by altitude

 The island is divided into four major ecological zones, by altitude.
 Below 600 m is the coastal zone's mild Mediterranean climate, with hot, dry summers and cool, rainy winters.
 The area's natural vegetation is sparse Mediterranean forest, scrubland, and shrubs.
 The coastal lowlands are part of the Tyrrhenian-Adriatic sclerophyllous and mixed forests ecoregion, in which forests and woodlands of evergreen sclerophyll oaks predominate, chiefly holm oak (Quercus ilex) and cork oak (Quercus suber).
-Unfortunately, much of the coastal lowlands have been cleared for agriculture, grazing and logging; these activities have reduced the forest area considerably.
+Much of the coastal lowlands have been cleared for agriculture, grazing and logging; these activities have reduced the forest area considerably.

 Between 600 and 1800 m is a temperate montane zone.
 The mountains are cooler and wetter, and home to the Corsican montane broadleaf and mixed forests ecoregion.
 This region supports diverse forests of oak, pine, and broadleaf deciduous trees, with vegetation more typical of northern Europe.
 The population lives predominantly below 900 m, with only shepherds and hikers from 600 to 900 m.